Woolsey And Hill Fires: Evacuations, Road Closures And School Closures

 - Goebel Senior Adult Center – 1385 E. Janss Rd., Thousand Oaks, CA 91362 (at capacity)

-- Rancho Santa Susana Recreation Center – 5005 Unit C Los Angeles Ave.
-Simi Valley, CA 93063
+- Rancho Santa Susana Recreation Center – 5005 Unit C Los Angeles Ave., Simi Valley, CA 93063 No animals accepted

 - Taft Charter High School – 5461 Winnetka Ave., Woodland Hills, CA 91364